-Biology majors are enrolled in either the College of Agriculture and Life Sciences or the College of Arts and Sciences.
-The requirements of the major itself are identical in both colleges, although the individual requirements of the two colleges will result in biology majors taking somewhat different overall undergraduate programs.
+Biological sciences majors are enrolled in either the College of Agriculture and Life Sciences or the College of Arts and Sciences.
+The requirements of the major itself are identical in both colleges, although the individual requirements of the two colleges will result in biological sciences majors taking somewhat different overall undergraduate programs.

-All Biology Majors must declare a concentration.
+All Biological Sciences Majors must declare a concentration.
 The concentration provides students with the opportunity to specialize in a particular biological discipline or, in the case of the General Biology concentration, take upper-level courses from multiple areas in biology.
 Concentrations are selected from the list below.

 - Animal Physiology